AT&T Instructs People to Set Up Their Wireless Networks Insecurely

-In fact, here’s a very nice little instructional video on how to do it.
-Cracking WEP is covered in the first 4 minutes.
-It takes a little bit longer to actually do it, but you can learn the essentials of cracking almost in the time it takes to fetch a beer from the fridge.
+There are numerous tutorials on YouTube & elsewhere showing anyone how to do this.
+You can learn the essentials of cracking almost in the time it takes to fetch a beer from the fridge.

 1. Your network resources are exposed to unknown users.

 2. Your network traffic can be captured and examined.

 3. Your internet connection can be used for illegal, immoral, or objectionable activities.